-1. In both reading and math, charter schools provide students with stronger learning compared with the ce Volume 2 Charter Management Organizations 2023 Volume 3 Summary of Findings, Conclusions and Implications
+Volume 1 Charter School Performance in 31 States Volume 2 Charter Management Organizations 2023 Volume 3 Summary of Findings, Conclusions and Implications

 The results stand up to deeper investigation.
 Charter schools produce superior student gains despite enrolling a more challenging student population than their adjacent TPS.
 They move Black and Hispanic students and students in poverty ahead in their learning faster than if they enrolled in their local TPS.
 They are more successful than the local public school alternatives across most grade spans and community settings.
 These results show that charter schools use their flexibility to be responsive to the local needs of their communities.